MicrosoftEdge/WebView2Feedback/specs/LaunchingRegisteredProtocols.md

                             UseShellExecute = true
                         };
                         Process.Start(info);
-                        args.Cancel = true;
                     }
                     else
                     {
-                        // Otherwise use a deferral to display a custom dialog
+                        // To display a custom dialog we cancel the launch, display
-                        // in which the user can choose to grant permission
-                        // to launch the app and set the event args accordingly. string text = "Launching External Protocol";
+                        // a custom dialog, and then manually launch the external protocol. string text = "Launching External Protocol";
-                        if (args.InitiatingUri != "")
+                        if (args.InitiatingOrigin != "")
                         {
                             text += "from ";
-                            text += args.InitiatingUri;
+                            text += args.InitiatingOrigin;
                         }
                         text += " to ";
                         text += args.Uri;